Kick-Ass (film)

-Kick-Ass is a 2010 black comedy superhero film directed by Matthew Vaughn from a screenplay by Jane Goldman and Vaughn.
-It is based on the comic book of the same name by Mark Millar and John Romita, Jr.
+Kick-Ass is a 2010 superhero black comedy film directed by Matthew Vaughn from a screenplay by Jane Goldman and Vaughn.
+It is based on the comic book of the same name by Mark Millar and John Romita Jr., and is the first film in the Kick-Ass franchise.

 It tells the story of an ordinary teenager, Dave Lizewski (Aaron Johnson), who sets out to become a real-life superhero, calling himself "Kick-Ass".
 Dave gets caught up in a bigger fight when he meets Big Daddy (Nicolas Cage), a former cop who, in his quest to bring down the crime boss Frank D'Amico (Mark Strong) and his son Red Mist (Christopher Mintz-Plasse), has trained his eleven-year-old daughter (Chloë Grace Moretz) to be the ruthless vigilante Hit-Girl.

 The film was released in the United Kingdom on 26 March 2010, by Universal Pictures, and in the United States on 16 April, by Lionsgate.
-Despite having generated some controversy for its profanity and violence performed by a child, Kick-Ass was well received by both critics and audiences.
+Despite having generated some controversy for its profanity and strong violence performed by a child, Kick-Ass was well received by both critics and audiences.
 In 2011 it won the Empire Award for Best British Film.
-The film has gained a strong cult following since its release on DVD and Blu-ray.
+The film has gained a large cult following since its release on DVD and Blu-ray.

 A sequel, written and directed by Jeff Wadlow and produced by Vaughn, was released in August 2013, with Johnson, Mintz-Plasse, and Moretz reprising their roles.
-In 2018, Vaughn announced his intentions to reboot the series.
+In January 2024, Vaughn announced that a third film, titled Stuntnuts Does School Fight and directed by Damien Walters, had secretly been greenlit, cast, and had completed filming.